nnamon/crossctf-2018-challenges/finals/challenges/gruffybear/README.md

 0. Install docker on the hosting system
 1. Replace the flag in distribute/flag
 2. Build the docker image with: `sh dockerbuild.sh`
-3. Replace the port 1500 with your desired port in dockerrun.sh
+3. Replace the exposed port with your desired port in dockerrun.sh
 4. Start the docker image: `sh dockerrun.sh`
 5. Test the connectivity with netcat.